medic/cht-core/scripts/set-default-contact/readme.md

 To install, `cd` into this directory and call `npm install`

 To run, call `COUCH_URL=https://USER:PASSWORD@CHT-URL node index.js`.
-So if your URL was `127-0-0-1.my.local-ip.co:10445` and your login was `medic` and password was `password`, you would call `COUCH_URL=https://medic:password@127-0-0-1.my.local-ip.co:10445 node index.js`.
+So if your CHT URL was `127-0-0-1.my.local-ip.co:10445` and your admin user login was `medic` and password was `password`, you would call `COUCH_URL=https://medic:password@127-0-0-1.my.local-ip.co:10445 node index.js`.

 ### Sample output